 So that's a blatantly obvious example of a predatory company, which doesn't care a whit about the business outcomes you're looking for, or what impact (positive or negative) their work would have on your staff and customers.

 But some messages you'll receive from freelancers are less obviously bad fits, and you might second-guess yourself.

 In order to hone our spidey-senses, let's break this one down and understand exactly where the red flags are.

-After that, we'll summarize how to cut through the noise when you're looking for a web consultant who's as professional and focused on the right finish line as you are.
+After that, I'll summarize how to cut through the noise when you're looking for a web consultant who's as professional and focused on the right finish line as you are.

 Let's be candid: is "Mr. Andrew" from UpWork ever going to challenge your assumptions and offer you wiser strategies based on his experience, or is he going to be a yes-man even when he can see you're going in the wrong direction?

 Is Mr. Andrew thinking long-term about whether his system architecture matches the way your team members and customers do business?
 Is he even going to ask the question before starting?

 Sure, micromanaging him is an option, but if you wanted to study code standards yourself, you would.
 That's why you reached out for an expert to help you.
 No prodding or begging required.

 Whereas micromanaging a mindless pair of hands comes with three problems: